divshot/deposit/README.md

 * `name` - The name of the inejctor.
 This is the name you will use in your html document.
 Only slug-valid names are allowed (i.e. `fetch`, `custom-injector`, etc).

-### d.tree(filepath[, function (err, contents) {}])
+### d.tree([filepath, function (err, contents) {}])

 Parse and inject a file.
 By default, the function returns a stream.
 You may also provide a callback and it will be called and return the parsed file contents.
+This method also has a streaming interface.

 * `filepath` - The path to the file to parse and inject.

-### d.blockTree(filepath, function (err blocks) {})
+### d.blockTree([filepath, function (err blocks) {}])

 Parse the given html file and return an object representation of the parseable blocks.
+This method also has a streaming interface.

 * `filepath` - The path to the file to parse and inject.